sabertoaster/sabertoaster.github.io/_projects/hopfieldwordle.md

 These limitations motivated the development of **Modern Hopfield Networks**, which solve these issues while preserving the elegant associative memory properties.

-Some side related topics which are very important:
+Some side related topics which are also very important:
 - **Free Energy Principle:** How biological systems minimize surprise through prediction.
   > Imagine you're trying to catch a ball.
 You make predictions about its trajectory (perception) and then take actions to move towards it (action).
 The FEP suggests that you're constantly minimizing the "surprise" of catching the ball by updating your predictions and refining your movements.
-- **Hebbian Learning:** "Neurons that fire together, wire together" - the biological basis for associative memory.
+- **Hebbian Learning:**
-  > And neurons that fire out of sync, lose their link.
+  > "Neurons that fire together, wire together" - the biological basis for associative memory.

 ### 3. Modern Hopfield Networks: Exponential Capacity and Continuous States